Welcome to Carnets de route

 Your host organization or sponsorship group will help you find specialists that accept the IFHPInterim Federal Health Program .
 If you are unable to find one, you may have to go to private clinics that do not accept the IFHPInterim Federal Health Program and pay for some types of care yourself.

 As a refugee claimant, you are covered by the IFHPInterim Federal Health Program throughout the refugee claim process.
-You can use your Refugee Protection Claimant Document or your Acknowledgement of Claim to have these services covered.
+You can use your Refugee Protection Claimant Document/Refugee Protection Identity Document or your Acknowledgement of Claim to have these services covered.

 You are not covered by the RAMQRégie de l’assurance maladie du Québec , which is the public health insurance plan for most people in Québec.

-Only health professionals registered as IFHPInterim Federal Health Program providers with Medavie Blue Cross can provide you with free or low-cost services.
+Only health professionals registered as IFHPInterim Federal Health Program providers with Medavie Blue Cross can provide you with services free of charge.
 Health professionals who are not registered have the right to refuse you care or charge you for costs.
-A small minority of clinics and some CLSCLocal community service centre accept the IFHPInterim Federal Health Program .
+A small minority of clinics accept the IFHPInterim Federal Health Program .

 The IFHPInterim Federal Health Program is not always well understood by health professionals.
 You may have to explain what the IFHPInterim Federal Health Program is in some places and insist on receiving care.
 However, hospital emergency rooms are required to provide care.